jadecobra/python_tdd_exercises/CALCULATOR.md

 # AssertionError
 ```

-since the test passes we can remove `test importing` from our todo list
+since the test passes we can remove `test importing` from our TODO list

 ## Test Addition

-Moving on to the next item from our TODO list, we add a test for addition
+Moving on to the next item we test for addition

 ### <span style="color:red">**RED**</span>: make it fail